dotnet/aspnetcore/src/Microsoft.AspNetCore.SpaServices/README.md

 **Passing data from server-side to client-side code**

-If you want to pass some contextual data from your server-side code to your client-side code (for example, to avoid having to load the same data you just loaded on the server again on the client), you can supply a `globals` object alongside the initial `html`, e.g.:
+If, as well as returning HTML, you also want to pass some contextual data from your server-side code to your client-side code, you can supply a `globals` object alongside the initial `html`, e.g.:

 ```javascript
 resolve({